EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_connection.md

 > the MQTT QoS level is mapped to the AMQP couple snd-settle-mode and rcv-settle-mode (see "“Publishing”").

+The _AMQP_WILL_ is sent as "unsettled", in order to know that the Will Service has received it (with related disposition).
 The relation between the _AMQP_WILL_ message and the related client, at AMQP level, is inferred by the link name attached to the WS control address.

 **AMQP_SESSION** : sent to the SS in order to provide “clean-session” information and querying for a previous session.